otrv4/otrv4/otrv4.md

   will be used for (file transfer, voice encryption, etc).
 After that, the contents are use-specific (which file, etc): there are no predefined uses.
   Note that the value of the key itself is not placed into the TLV, your peer will compute it on its own.
-Note that this represents TLV type 8 from OTRv3.
+This TLV represents TLV type 8 from OTRv3.
 ```

 ### Shared Session State